Malaysia's first lady linked to $30 mln worth of jewelry bought with 1MDB funds

 Low had chartered the 147-meter yacht for seven days in early July 2013, according to the filings.

-Rosmah and Low again met with Schwartz at a U.S. hotel in September that year, when Najib was in New York to attend the United Nations General Assembly.
+Rosmah and Low met with Schwartz again at a hotel in New York in September that year, when Najib was in New York to attend the U.N.
+General Assembly.

 The necklace was eventually delivered to an unnamed friend of Rosmah's in 2014 in Hong Kong, who then handed it over to Rosmah in Kuala Lumpur, the filings said.